oVirt/ovirt-node-tests/docs/Writing_TUI_Tests.rst

 Writing TUI tests using common.input
 ====================================

+:Authors:
+    Fabian Deutsch <fabiand@fedoraproject.org>

 What is needed
 --------------
 common.input is a convenience python library for testing the oVirt Node TUI (or any other console/terminal based interaction).

 How to use it
 -------------